Seedlip founder Ben Branson on the budding NoLo drinks scene

 Seedlip is a pioneer in the flourishing ‘NoLo’ movement – that is the zero and low-alcohol beverage scene ruffling the traditional drinks industry.
 Founded in 2015 by Ben Branson – a budding botanist with a background in drinks branding – its complex flavours and refined design has made the company a benchmark within this market.
 Recently Seedlip added the Æcorn Drinks sister brand to its portfolio, and with the help of the majority stakeholder Diageo, it is about to expand further.
 We spoke with Branson to get a feel for the promising NoLo drinks landscape.

-Spinach: There seems to be a growing NoLo scene around the world.
+There seems to be a growing NoLo scene around the world.
 In the UK alone there are some 70 such labels and the number is reportedly expected to double in the next year.
-You’ve been in a position to observe changing consumer behavior.
+You’ve been in a position to observe changing consumer behaviour.

-Spinach: Your products – the original Spice 94, Garden 108, and the citrussy Grove 42 – have complex botanicals compositions and mature flavours – all of which appear magically to come alive with tonic water and the right garnish.
+Your products – the original Spice 94, Garden 108, and the citrusy Grove 42 – have complex botanicals compositions and mature flavours – all of which appear magically to come alive with tonic water and the right garnish.
 How challenging was refining the production process?

 Images from top: Ben Branson © Brian Whar; Seedlip range, zero-waste packaging, MartiNO © Rob Lawson.
 See why brands – from winemakers to distillers and brewers – are observing the new trend for natural and lower-alcoholic products here.